NFPA 70E: The Standard for Electrical Safety in the Workplace

 all possible sources of electricity.

-Process of Achieving an Electrically Safe Work Condition (120.1)
+Process for Establishing and Verifying an Electrically Safe Work Condition (120.5)

 - Identify all possible sources of electric supply.